shakerdonyavi/wallet/README.md

 - **Description:** Responsible for creating and getting list of transactions for each account.
 - **Endpoint:** http://localhost:8082
-- **Interaction:** Communicates with other microservices and is discoverable through Eureka.
+- **Interaction:** Communicates with Account microservice and is discoverable through Eureka.

 ### Account Service